Manage your risk/reward ratio by running profits effectively

 Generally speaking, you should keep your reward/risk ratio at least at 1:1, or even higher.
 The only instance where a ratio of less than 1:1 can be used is when your winning trade ratio is extremely high.

 One method of dealing with this probability element and to take some guesswork out of profit-targeting is to actively manage open trades.
-This is an alternative to non-management of trades, where the entry, stop loss and profit target are all pre-determined and set according to the trading plan, the tested trading strategy, and the risk-management plan, which is also an acceptable approach.
+This is a more hands on approach and differs from the non-management of trades, where the entry, stop loss and profit target are all pre-determined and set according to the trading plan.

 If you choose to actively manage your open trades, there are several methods you can use, including moving (or trailing) stop losses and scaling-in and scaling-out.